-The HLOOKUP function looks for a value horizontally, across a row, to find an exact match, or the closest match.
+The HLOOKUP function in Microsoft Excel looks for a value horizontally, across a row, to find an exact match, or the closest match.
 Then, it returns a value from another row, in same column where it found the value.
-HLOOKUP is similar to VLOOKUP, which is used for vertical lists
+HLOOKUP is similar to VLOOKUP, which is used for vertical lookups

-The HLOOKUP function can find an exact match in the lookup row, or the closest match (approximate match).
+The Excel HLOOKUP function can find an exact match in the lookup row, or it can find the closest match (approximate match).
 This short video tutorial shows both types of HLOOKUP:

-The HLOOKUP function can be slow, especially when matching an exact text string match, in an unsorted table.
-For better results:
+The HLOOKUP function can be slow, especially when looking for an exact match for a text string, in an unsorted table.
+For better results, try these suggestions:

 The HLOOKUP function looks for a value in the top row of the lookup table.
 In this example, we'll find the sales total for a selected region.
 We want an exact match for the Region name, so the following settings are used: